jeetbhalani15/Emoji-Pedia/README.md

 # Emoji-Pedia
-a fun app to know the meaning of the emoji which you use daily in chats.
+A fun app to know the meaning of the emoji which you use daily in chats.